scokobro/professional-identity/profIdent-draft1.md

 When the broadcasting of television news started on NHK in the 1960s, the newspaper model was adopted as an organisational template and standard.

+## Immediacy

+No doubt about this.
+Companies like immediacy as a measure of journalistic performance; results are generally quantifiable and unambiguous - it's usually fairly obvious 'who was first'.

+Japanese newspapers still issue *gōgai* sheets, single pages handed out at major railway stations (and thus coincidentally also useful for television news cameras), covering major stories such as ...

 ## Autonomy

 What is it that allows the journalist this autonomy?
 Identity as a professional that extends beyond the fact that they work for a company which 'does news'.
 Basis for maintaining the 'chinese wall' between business and editorial, insulation from source pressure etc.